Do the Digit Insurance

 Which Exercises to Avoid for Low Cardiovascular Endurance?

 Apart from knowing the exercises to improve cardiovascular endurance, one should also know about the exercises which negatively impact it.
-Individuals who are already suffering from any existing heart condition should follow certain safety precautions.
+Individuals already suffering from any existing heart condition should follow certain safety precautions.
 They should not start any new exercise program without a doctor's consultation.

-The precautions that one should take while exercising with low cardiovascular endurance are-
+The precautions that one should take while exercising with low cardiovascular endurance are:

 • Focusing on warm-up and cool-down is important.